 Mosquitoes typically bite between 10 pm and 2 am, so during these hours, you need to be particularly vigilant.
 This means sleeping under a mosquito net.

 You can buy mosquito nets treated with permethrin or another kind of insecticide from popular camping/outdoor shops such as REI in the United States, Millets in the United Kingdom, Macpac in Australia and New Zealand, or Atmosphere in Canada, plus many more outdoor retailers both online and in most cities.

 Pyramid-shaped nets are a good choice because they require fewer hooks to hang them up.
 You can bring thumb tacks (drawing pins) with you to attach them to walls in places where there aren’t hooks for hanging your net, and you can even find versions that go over your hammock.
 Often the ones provided by hotels and hostels are battered from use and contain holes, so don’t rely on them.

 Make sure the edges of the net are always sealed (tucked under the mattress) and there are no gaps, as mosquitos have been known to crawl across floors looking for a fold they can creep under.

-Always wash your hands after handling the net because the insecticide is serious stuff and can cause mild poisoning, particularly if you accidentally poke your eye or touch your mouth after using.
-It is tricky to clean your hands when you’re already sealed inside a net, so stash some wet-wipes and/or hand gel in your bed.
+Always wash your hands after handling the net because the insecticide is serious stuff and can cause mild poisoning, particularly if you accidentally poke your eye or touch your mouth after using it.
+It is tricky to clean your hands when you’re already sealed inside a net, so stash some wet wipes and/or hand gel in your bed.